collective/Products.CMFBibliographyAT/Products/CMFBibliographyAT/README.txt

 Allowed content types are restricted to reference types.

-Currently supported import formats are 'BibTeX' and 'Medline'.
+Currently supported import formats are 'BibTeX', 'Endnote', 'RIS',  'Medline' and XML/MODS.
 Check out the accompanying files in 'import_samples' to see this in action.

-Currently supported export formats: BibTeX (but see below)
+Currently supported export formats: BibTeX (but see below), 'Endnote', 'RIS' and 'XML/MODS'.

 Under the folder's 'defaults' tab you can (i) specify default links for authors of references with the folder and (ii) define